Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 Infant thrush is a yeast infection of your infant's mouth.
 The same yeast may also cause a diaper rash.
 This yeast is a type of fungus called Candida.
 This yeast is normally present in your infant's mouth and digestive tract.
 Sometimes the yeast can overgrow and cause a yeast infection.
 Medicines such as antibiotics or steroids may increase your infant's risk of thrush.

 What are the signs and symptoms of infant thrush?

-- White patches on your infant's lips, tongue, or the inside of his cheeks that do not wipe off easily
+- White patches on your infant's lips, tongue, or the inside of his or her cheeks that do not wipe off easily

 - Cracked skin on the corners of your infant's mouth

 - Mouth pain or soreness, which may cause decreased milk intake

 - A severe diaper rash at the same time